 “...If you’ve had a revision surgery or if you’re scheduled for a revision surgery, you should contact a lawyer as soon as possible.”

-How Are Hernia Mesh Settlement Amounts Determined?
+How are Hernia Mesh Settlement Amounts Determined?

 Hernia mesh settlement amounts — like other injury claims — are determined by considering factors such as the seriousness of the injury, financial and emotional damages, whether a plaintiff is married and whether they have lost and will lose substantial income because of the injuries.
 It’s important to understand that no one is guaranteed a settlement or a specific settlement amount.